RESEARCH STARTER

 Historical figures such as Galileo Galilei and Sir Isaac Newton laid the foundation for modern dynamics.
 Galileo's experiments on gravity and inertia challenged earlier beliefs, while Newton's three laws of motion formalized the principles governing dynamics.
 These laws explain how objects behave in motion, emphasizing the relationship between force and motion, inertia, and action-reaction pairs.
 In practical applications, such as aviation, dynamics informs the design of aircraft wings and controls, which must effectively manage forces like lift, drag, weight, and thrust to ensure successful flight.
 Understanding these concepts facilitates advancements in technology and engineering, enhancing our ability to innovate and design efficient systems.

 Dynamics is the branch of mechanics that deals with the motion of bodies under the action of forces.
-This includes both kinematics, which is the study of motion of objects without concern about the causes of motion, and kinetics, which is concerned with studying the effects of forces of motion.
+This includes both kinematics, which is the study of motion of objects without concern about the causes of motion, and kinetics, which is concerned with studying the effects of forces on motion.
 Dynamics is important both in the study of mechanics and in engineering, where forces must be considered in design and function.
 Several forces, such as drag and thrust, act on objects.
-To move, an object must overcome various forces, including frictional forces and inertia.
+To move, an object must overcome various forces, including frictional forces, while inertia resists changes in motion.

 Background